openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

          BB_PRESSURE_MAX_MEMORY = "15000"

-      Multiple values should be tested on the build host to determine what suits best, depending on the need for performances versus memory consumption during the build.
+      Multiple values should be tested on the build host to determine what suits best, depending on the need for performance versus memory consumption during the build.

       .. note::

-         You may see numerous messages printed by BitBake in the case the :term:`BB_PRESSURE_MAX_MEMORY` is too low::
+         You may see numerous messages printed by BitBake in case the :term:`BB_PRESSURE_MAX_MEMORY` is too low::

             Pressure status changed to CPU: None, IO: False, Mem: True (CPU: 29.5/None, IO: 0.0/2.0, Mem: 2553.3/2.0) - using 17/64 bitbake threads